 Machine Shop and Computer Numerical Control (CNC) Engineering is one of DATS’ more specialised areas of expertise, and roles in this sector are rarely the same from one day to the next.
-Jess Upham works tirelessly to help the best candidates leave a definitive mark on this industry…
+Our Machine Shop & CNC team works tirelessly to help the best candidates leave a definitive mark on this industry…

-My last role was with a temporary recruiter, and it didn’t thrill me much to be honest.
-I find it much more satisfying to find and deliver long-term hires who really want to push themselves for an employer – an employer who will reward them for doing so.
+DATS’ Machine Shop & CNC team get great satisafaction from finding and delivering long-term hires who really want to push themselves for an employer – an employer who will reward them for doing so.

-I came to understand how various engineers write and upload the software in mechanical tools.
-How they maintain these tools over many years, ensuring their aftercare.
+We’ve taken the time to learn how various engineers write and upload the software in mechanical tools; how they maintain these tools over many years, ensuring their aftercare.
 The extent to which Offline Programmers influence the design before anything is ready for manufacturers…

 It’s a diverse, highly skilled side to engineering.
-I find it hugely rewarding to unpack its complexities and attract people who are leading the industry forward in the UK.
+Our team describe how they find it hugely rewarding to unpack its complexities and attract people who are leading the industry forward in the UK.

 Brexit is creating more candidate competition

 Candidates tend to love the hands-on aspect of the job.
 Most of them work within subcontracted firms, teams, and a range of product demands.
 But Brexit is causing uncertainty among new workers.
 They’re largely worried they’ll be dropped or held back by a lack of work, or struggle to find new roles, since a fair share of employers are considered moving jobs overseas to Poland, China and elsewhere.